quite/twet/README.md

 If you want to read your own tweets, you should follow yourself.
 The `twturl` above is used for highlighting mentions, and for revealing who you are in the HTTP User-Agent when fetching feeds.

+## TODO?

+* http: think about redirect, and handling of 401, 301, 404?
+* cli/http: a "follow" command should probably resolve 301s (cache-control or not?)
+* cache: behaviour when adding/removing following
+* following: require unique URL?
+* ...